 Rabbi A. James Rudin was the senior interreligious adviser for the American Jewish Committee and a longtime veteran of Catholic-Jewish dialogue.
 He met with Pope John Paul II many times and participated in high-level talks at the Vatican between Catholic and Jewish leaders.
 He has also consulted frequently with Christian churches and groups that want to present Passion plays and Easter dramas.
 Rudin is currently affiliated with Saint Leo University in Florida and works at the university’s Center for Catholic-Jewish Studies.

-Harvey Cox is the Hollis Research Professor of Divinity at Harvard Divinity School and a renowned author and commentator on religious issues, especially Christian-Jewish relations.
-He has written many books on the of religion and theology, including The Silencing of Leonardo Boff: The Vatican and the Future of World Christianity and The Secular City: Secularization and Urbanization in Theological Perspective.
-In 1985, Cardinal Ratzinger issued a call to silence the Franciscan theologian, one of the most widely read proponents of liberation theology.
+Harvey Cox is the Hollis Professor of Divinity Emeritus at Harvard Divinity School and a renowned author and commentator on religious issues.
+He has written many books on the future of religion and theology, including The Future of Faith and The Secular City: Secularization and Urbanization in Theological Perspective.

 The Sister Rose Thering Endowment for Jewish Studies at Seton Hall University in New Jersey is a good source for scholars and veterans in Jewish-Christian dialogue from both communities

 The Institute for Christian and Jewish Studies in Baltimore is an excellent resource for experts on Christian-Jewish relations.